mamitech/laravel-sqs-subscriber/readme.md

 ];
 ```

-you must have the corresponding class inside `app\Worker\UserVerifiedListener.php`
+you must have the corresponding class inside `app\Worker\UserVerifiedListener.php`, this class must
+have a `handle` method.

+## Make sure the class handler has method 'handle' to receive the message.

 ```
 <?php